MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-aad-ldap.md

 This section walks you through a separate tutorial to extract values for use in configuring WLS.

-Please open the tutorial [Configure secure LDAP for an Azure Active Directory Domain Services managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps) in a separate browser window so you can look at the below variations as you run through the tutorial.
+First, open the tutorial [Configure secure LDAP for an Azure Active Directory Domain Services managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps) in a separate browser window so you can look at the below variations as you run through the tutorial.

-* When you reach the section, [Export a certificate for client computers](/azure/active-directory-domain-services/tutorial-configure-ldaps#export-a-certificate-for-client-computers), take note of where you save the certificate file ending in *.cer*.
+When you reach the section, [Export a certificate for client computers](/azure/active-directory-domain-services/tutorial-configure-ldaps#export-a-certificate-for-client-computers), take note of where you save the certificate file ending in *.cer*.
 We'll use the certificate as input to the WLS configuration.

-* When you reach the section, [Lock down secure LDAP access over the internet](/azure/active-directory-domain-services/tutorial-configure-ldaps#lock-down-secure-ldap-access-over-the-internet), specify **Any** as the source.
+When you reach the section, [Lock down secure LDAP access over the internet](/azure/active-directory-domain-services/tutorial-configure-ldaps#lock-down-secure-ldap-access-over-the-internet), specify **Any** as the source.
 We'll tighten the security rule with a specific IP address later in this guide.

-* Before you execute the steps in [Test queries to the managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps#test-queries-to-the-managed-domain), do the following steps to enable the testing to succeed.
+Before you execute the steps in [Test queries to the managed domain](/azure/active-directory-domain-services/tutorial-configure-ldaps#test-queries-to-the-managed-domain), do the following steps to enable the testing to succeed.

    1. In the portal, visit the overview page for the Azure AD Domain Services instance.
    1. In the Settings area, select **Properties**.
    1. In the right of the page, scroll down until you see **Admin group**.
 Under this heading should be a link for **AAD DC Administrators**.
 Select that link.